reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     };
     ```

-1. Find the following line in *index.rsh*:
+1. In *index.rsh*, find the following line:

     ``` js nonum
     const sellerInteract = { ...commonInteract };
     ```

-1. Replace it with the following:
+1. Replace it with the following Reach code:

-    ``` js nonum
+    ``` js
     const sellerInteract = {
       ...commonInteract,
       price: UInt,
       reportReady: Fun([UInt], Null),
     };
     ```

+    * Line 1: `sellerInteract` is a user-defined Reach object.
+    * Line 2: The spread syntax `...` adds all `commonInteract` properties (none yet) to the object.
+    * Line 3: `price ` is a `UInt`, a Reach-defined unsigned integer.
+    * Line 4: `reportReady` is a function that takes a `UInt` as an argument and returns nothing.

-1. Add Lines 3-6 for the seller in *index.rsh*, and run your DApp as the seller:
+1. In *index.rsh*, add Lines 3-6, and run your DApp as the seller:

     ``` js
     deploy();